Ford Taunus P6: Facelifts and upgrades

 The Ford (Taunus) P6 seems to have undergone a far more extensive collection of upgrades during its four years in production than earlier Ford Taunus models.
 This may well have reflected the increasing competitiveness of the German auto-market which grew considerably, though not without reversals, through the 1960s.

 The first and most extensive facelift came after just a year.
 Advertising of the time highlights a long list of improvements covering matters such as instrumentation and upholstery, although many of these, with the benefit of five decades of hindsight, appear very trivial.
-Following the annual summer vacation shut-down the cars that came off the production line from September 1967 nevertheless appeared with restyled grills and dashboards.
+Following the annual summer vacation shut-down the cars that came off the production line from September 1967 nevertheless appeared with restyled grilles and dashboards.
 Many mainstream cars had by now accumulated long lists of optional extras, and on the Taunus P6 there was a resorting of which items of extra equipment came at extra cost and which were included in the price of the various versions of the car.
 The “Taunus” name was removed: from now on the Ford Taunus 12M was sold as the Ford 12M, and the name of the 15M was similarly diminished.

 At this point the 6 volt electrical system was upgraded to a (since 1966 available as an optional extra) 12 volt system, reflecting the progressively greater demands placed upon the electrical systems from the growing complexity of componentry which had already persuaded most of the Ford's competitors to take this step many years earlier.
 Though it probably figured in Ford's thinking that, except on cars exported to the US, Volkswagen themselves continued to offer some models with only 6-volt electrical systems until 1972.